Session ONE – Utilising Big Data Analytics to Extract Value and Achieve Actionable Business Insights

 - Building an agile, responsive and powerful Big Data architecture

-The Conference Chair’s Opening Remarks
+Conference Chair’s Opening Address

 Professor Marc Salomon, Dean of the Amsterdam Business School (ABS), Director of the MBA in Big Data & Business Analytics and Member of the Big Data Alliance Board